simple-acme/simple-acme.github.io/reference/plugins/order/domain.md

 - *.contoso.net
 - *.contoso.co.uk

-Three certificates will be generated: one for all `example.com` bindings, one for `contoso.net` bindings and one for `contoso.co.uk` bindings.
+Three certificates will be generated:
+- Certicate A for two `example.com` hosts,
+- Certicate B for two `contoso.net` hosts
+- Certicate C for one `contoso.co.uk` host

 Not compatible with the [custom CSR](/reference/plugins/source/csr) source.